Active Ageing, on European level, often solely frames as prolonging working lives in view of enhancing the financing of pension systems.

 - The ‘Skills Agenda for Europe’, launched in 2016 puts more emphasis on life-long learning systems

-The EU Agency for Health and Safety at work, EU-OSHA, launches a two-year awareness-raising campaign on ‘Healthy Workplaces for All Ages’.
+- In 2016-2017, the EU Agency for Health and Safety at work, EU-OSHA, launches a two-year awareness-raising campaign on ‘Healthy Workplaces for All Ages’.